theUnrealSamurai/daily-scripts/README.md

-# daily-scripts
+# EverydayScripts
-A bunch of scripts that I use to automate my everyday brain-dead tasks
+A repository containing a bunch of scripts that I use to automate my everyday brain-daed tasks

+* Auto twitch.py